 February 7th Millionaires Night

 March 17th "Wearing of the Green" Dance

 March 27th Social Evening - Carlings Brewery

-April?
+April ?
 Progressive Euchre

 May 24th "Victoria Day" Dance

-June?

-July?
+June ?
+B.B.Q.

+Len Perrin when he was with the Optimists Alumni (2009)

+July ?
 Cookout, then to a concert

 Aug. ?
 Charter Bus to D.C.I.
 Finals

 Sept.
-13th
+13th Rummage and Bake Sale

 Social Evening at East York Curling Club

-Oct.?
+Oct. ?
 Junior Corps 1975 Banquet

-Nov.?
+Nov. ?
+Fall Dance

 Dec.?
 "Have a Merry Holiday Season"

 January 1976 Party for Junior Corps

-Most of these events were social and recreational, combined with money raising.
+Doug MacKenzie, Corps Director (1975) Most of these events were social and recreational, combined with money raising.
 This list showed that the York-Toronto Optimist Club was a most effective working organization.
 As with the original Downtown Optimist Club, there would have been no Corps without them.

-De la Salle College drops sponsorship of their Drum Corps

-The most startling news of the off-season appeared in the Toronto Star, on February 8th.
+De La Salle College drops sponsorship of their Drum Corps The most startling news of the off-season appeared in the Toronto Star, on February 8th.
 De La Salle, after 65 years, 17 as a Drum Corps, folded.
 This was news, indeed!
 It was an old story.
 They had, due to their success, outgrown their sponsor, De La Salle College.
 The school was no longer prepared to foot the bill.
 Drum Corps, especially good ones, as was De La Salle, can be very expensive to maintain.
 The school kept the equipment, and it looked as if there would be a big gap on the Canadian Junior scene.
 It did not happen, as a new entity rose from the ashes.
-The newly dispossessed members of De La Salle merged with the up and coming Etobicoke Crusaders.
+The newly dispossessed members of De La Salle Methods, so the new Corps became the "Etobicoke Crusaders.
 De La Salle's full name had been "De La Salle Oaklands", so the new Corps became the "Etobicoke Oakland Crusaders" Drum and Bugle Corps.
 Later to be known as the "Oakland Crusaders, or "Oakies".
 A new set of bugles and uniforms were to come, creating a unit distinctive from either of the founding Corps.

-The Director of the Crusaders, Mr. Bob Duggan, became the Executive Director of the new Corps.
+Etobicoke Oakland Crusaders (1975) The Director of the Crusaders, Mr. Bob Duggan, became the Executive Director of the new Corps.
 Mr. Bob Cobham, former De La Salle Director, would become Co-Director of the Crusaders.
 The new Corps would become a powerhouse.

-1975: Etobicoke Oakland Crusaders

 This year's annual C.J.A. award for most improved Drum Corps went to the Peterborough Krescendos.
 In the future they would play a big part in our unfolding story.
 Another club meeting in March saw Al Baggs and Harold Coulson of the Downtown Club present the Corps with a cheque for \$1,000, on behalf of the club.
-They were special guests, along with several alumnae; Ron Cook, Brian Hogan, Al LaVigne, Rick Robida and Rob Trimble.
+They were special guests, along with several alumnae; Ron Cook, Brian Hogan, Al Lavigne, Rick Robida and Rob Trimble.
 If we had to list all Corps Alumna, we would need another book.